-The Puget Sound Region is without a doubt one of the richest and most dynamic one of the Pacific Northwest.
+The Seattle Southside region is without a doubt one of the richest and most dynamic one of the Pacific Northwest.
 Perfect mix of breathtaking natural landscapes and urban landmarks, the Puget Sound is the ideal place for family vacations or a friend trip.
 From downtown Seattle to the very impressive Mount Rainier, the San Juan Islands or also the Bavarian town of Leavenworth just to mention some of them, the Northwest of Washington state is filled with things to do and to see!

 One of the must-see of downtown is the famous Pike Place Market.
 This historical covered market is a very special and lively place which perfectly captures Seattle’s atmosphere.
 You can find anything there.
 From florists to local producers or also small original boutiques, you’ll have the chance to delight your taste buds or to buy nice souvenirs.
 As you walk in that labyrinth of small booths, don’t forget to have a look at the fishermen throwing the fish.
 This typical Seattle “show” is worth alone a stop by the market.